nbreznau/mlm-teaching/README.md

 **Stata**.
 Requires a paid license.
 Examples herein are provided using [Stata](https://www.stata.com/) version 15.

 **SPSS**.
 Requires a paid license.
+Examples using SPSS 28.

 #### Data

-The following two sources provide the data for all examples in this study
+The following two sources provide the data for all examples in this study.
+Everything can be reproduced using the file [df.csv](../data/df.csv).
+At a minimum students should have these open and try out some of the exercises using them.

 **World Values Survey (WVS)**